-- i.
-Requires reporting of information to the public such as a summary of the safety case report, a list of safeguards implemented and standards used to reduce risk, and process safety indicators that demonstrate the effectiveness of the safeguards and management systems; - j.
-An independent, well-funded, well-staffed, technically competent regulator; and - k.
-A compensation system to assure the safety case regulator has the ability to attract and retain a sufficient number of employees with the necessary skills and experience to ensure regulator technical competency.
-Periodically conduct a market analysis and benchmarking review to ensure the compensation system remains competitive with equivalent positions in the Washington petroleum refineries.
+Establish a well-funded, well-staffed, technically qualified regulator with a compensation system to ensure the Washington Department of Labor and Industries regulator has the ability to attract and retain a sufficient number of employees with the necessary skills and experience to ensure regulator technical qualifications.
+Periodically conduct a market analysis and benchmarking review to ensure the compensation system remains competitive with Washington petroleum refineries.

-Work with the regulator, the petroleum refining industry, labor, and other relevant stakeholders in the state of Washington to develop and implement a system that collects, tracks, and analyzes process safety leading and lagging indicators from operators and contractors to promote continuous safety improvements.
+Work with the regulator, the petroleum refining industry, labor, and other relevant stakeholders in the state of Washington to develop and implement a system that collects, tracks, and analyzes process safety leading and lagging indicators from operators and contractors to promote continuous process safety improvements.
 At a minimum, this program shall:

 - a.
 Require the use of leading and lagging process safety indicators to actively monitor the effectiveness of process safety management systems and safeguards for major accident prevention.
 Include leading and lagging indicators that are measureable, actionable, and standardized.
+Include indicators that measure safety culture, such as incident reporting and action item implementation culture.
 Require that the reported data be used for continuous process safety improvement and accident prevention; - b.
 Analyze data to identify trends and poor performers and publish annual reports with the data at facility and corporate levels; - c.
 Require companies to publicly report required indicators annually at facility and corporate levels; - d.
 Use process safety indicators (1) to drive continuous improvement for major accident prevention by using the data to identify industry and facility safety trends and deficiencies and (2) to determine appropriate allocation of regulator resources and inspections; and - e.
-Be periodically updated to incorporate new learning from world-wide industry improvements in order to drive continuous major accident safety improvements in Washington.
+Be periodically updated to incorporate new learning from world-wide industry improvements in order to drive continuous major accident process safety improvements in Washington.